 - Doll & clothing/accessories

-Our youngest daughter is a little young for many activities small enough to fit in the organisers that we have, since most of her favourite toys are large, loud and musical.
-Otherwise not very plane friendly.
-But we did put together a couple of fun toys for her.
+Our youngest daughter was a little young for many activities that are small enough to fit in our organisers that we have since most of her favourite toys are large, loud and musical.
+This meant finding some more plane friendly items for her to travel with.

 She had fun unpacking it all at least, so that was promising!

-Inside her DIY travel activity kit, we added a toy car suitable for 6 months & up & a squeaky bath toy that can be used to squirt water in case we wanted a bit of a laugh on the hot summer days.
+Inside her DIY travel activity kit, we added a toy car suitable for 6 months & up and a squeaky bath toy that can be used to squirt water in case we wanted a bit of a laugh on the hot summer days in Croatia and beyond.

 - Teething ring